 - International students are not eligible for admission to the M.D. program.

-- Must not have been enrolled as a medical student at another medical school or at the UMKC School of Medicine.
+- Must not have been enrolled as a medical student at the UMKC School of Medicine.